lavajumper/bitcoin-wallet/README.md

 Welcome to __Sexcoin Wallet__, a standalone Sexcoin payment app for your Android device!

-This work is a fork of Langerhans's Dogecoin wallet, which is a fork from Schildebach's wallet.
+This work is a fork of Langerhans's Dogecoin wallet, which is a fork from Schildbach's wallet.
 FOSS is a wonderful thing.

 This project contains several sub-projects: